cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 In relation to your account: DLT has allocated an S3 bucket with a standardized name in which they record -- as text lines -- the hourly cost of virtually all of your account resources.
 An EC2 instance that has run for one hour at a cost of $0.17 will appear as a time-tagged entry in this cost ledger.
 This ledger in S3 is the DLT billing record.

-The DLT billing record is updated only twice daily.
-One approach is to use this update as a trigger event which generates your bill.
-However we have deprecated this approach in favor of simply using AWS CloudWatch.
-This is an alarm that goes off every day and triggers a Lambda function that tallies up and emails your daily spend.
-Said Lambda function has permission to scan through the DLT billing record (which is comma separated text) to do its sums.
-It is also doing account breakdown sums based on resource tagging.
-Let's digress on this for a moment.

-hobie would like to point out, ma'am, that he's not sure we made it clear that the account owner needs to turn on the S3 bucket access... but he's not sure how that goes now. perhaps it is quite simple?
+Here in this document we take your account number to be 123456789012 and the corresponding S3 bucket will be named 123456789012-dlt-utilization.
+Turning the service on will require sending an email to OpsCenter@dlt.com so plan on this taking a day or so to resolve.
+We have further notes on this below.

+The DLT billing record is updated sporadically; and it may take more than 24 hours to post everything.
+The update can be used as a trigger event but we prefer to look at the spend of 2 days ago and to trigger that calculation every day at noon using AWS CloudWatch (which behaves like an alarm clock).
+The alarm triggers a Lambda function to run; which tallies up and emails your daily spend.
+The Lambda function has permission to scan through the DLT billing record (comma-separated text).
+The cost breakdown is based on resource tagging using tag keys 'Owner', 'Name' and 'Project'.
+These should appear as column headers in all billing files in the S3 bucket.

 #### What is resource tagging and why do I care?